 Record show it dates back to within 100 years of the original construction of the Prague Castle.
 That puts it around the 10th Century.
 If so then the legend could be correct in that Saint Wenceslas (you’d know him as Good King Wenceslas) planted and maintained the vines to produce sacramental wine.
 In Czech this is also known as the Svatováclavská Vinice and is one of the oldest vineyards in the country.
 It was renovated and officially opened to the public in September 2008, the 1100th anniversary of the birth of Saint Wenceslas.
 The original grapes were Pinot Noir and the most recent are Reisling.

 Eating and Drinking

-At the Castle end of the vineyard i.e. the upper entry you’ll find a place that sells snack food, beer and wine.
-There are tables to stand and some chairs.
+At the Castle end of the vineyard i.e. the upper entry you’ll find a place that sells snack food, beer and wine pictured above.
+There are two covered tables and chairs areas.
 You can eat while you walk but if you want a beer you have to drink it here.

 Further into the vineyard you’ll find the Panorama Express Cafe (pictured above) which does a fairly international menu and if you want you can even get a burger and chips here.
 It’s a wonderful spot for lunch, covered from the sun with open cityscape views.
 Food quality is great because you are being served from the kitchen at Villa Richter.